devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - AWS App Runner builds and deploys web applications automatically, load balances traffic with encryption, scales to meet your traffic needs, and allows for the configuration of how services are accessed and communicate with other AWS applications in a private Amazon VPC.
 - Requires a container image.
+- It is a regional service.
+If you require to do a multiple region deployment, you need to set up cross-region replication to the second region for the ECR images, deploy App Runner to the second Region and set up a Route 53 routing policy and use a global database like Aurora global database with write forwarding or DynamoDB global table.

 ### AWS Auto Scaling